Chunk of the day: the last-chance saloon

 Many others simply wash up on the coast after years of drifting through life.
 The sea is where the land stops, where their wandering stops and seaside towns and cities are, in a very real sense, the last-chance saloon for them: their last chance to turn things around and get back on their feet.

 In everyday spoken English, we often use last-chance saloon to describe a situation beyond which hope or good fortune will greatly diminish.
-Young footballers who were once hailed as the next big thing, but who then failed to fulfill their early potential and who have moved from one club to another may find that after their latest move, they really are in the last-chance saloon: fail to impress here, and that’ll be the end of their underwhelming career.
+Young footballers who were once hailed as the next big thing, but who then failed to fulfil their early potential and who have moved from one club to another may find that after their latest move, they really are in the last-chance saloon: fail to impress here, and that’ll be the end of their underwhelming career.
 They’ll be out on their arse!
 As the Brexit negotiations grind towards their grim conclusion, Theresa May is regularly warned that she’s approaching the last-chance saloon for a deal.
 A petty criminal who’s been up in front of the judge a few times too many, but thus far has somehow managed to avoid jail, may well be warned that he’s now drinking in the last-chance saloon and that any tiny little misdemeanour will see him end up behind bars.

 For many, of course, coastal towns really are the end of the road and life on the streets can be very precarious.
 We’re living in an age in which compassion is in short supply and the media actively encourages us to look down on the most vulnerable in society.
 If you’d like to get a fuller sense of why so many people end up in these situations, you could do worse than read this wonderful BBC article – Homeless by the sea.